About Kati Taunt

 • What do they need from us to feel safe?

-Why should we consider a Trauma-informed approach for our school/ agency/ community?
+Why should we consider a Trauma-informed approach for our school, agency or community?

 A Trauma-informed approach is not an enormous shift in the way in which services operate, more a thoughtful, logical shift for working out how people make sense and based on that how best to intervene to support traumatised youth and adults to develop and meet their potential.